We help implement environmental technologies in countries around the World

-S.H.E. – Safe Hygiene for Everyone - Menstrual Hygiene and Health (MHH) is a neglected sanitation topic in emerging markets, and menstrual waste disposal is particularly absent in many shared and public settings.
+ODY - Menstrual Hygiene and Health (MHH) is a neglected sanitation topic in emerging markets, and menstrual waste disposal is particularly absent in many shared and public settings.
 Waste streams are growing with increased urbanization and access to disposable products.
-Safe, discreet and compact disposal options, such as the S.H.E., can empower women and girls, support better health and a cleaner environment.
-S.H.E. is a fully automated, sterile, sanitary pad disposal unit engineered to provide dignity and privacy, waste reduction and safe hygiene.
-With a capacity of up to 15 pads at a time and a processing time under 15 minutes, S.H.E. thermally treats pads between 800 and 900°C, emitting virtually no smoke and producing minimal ash.
-Center for WaSH-AID, Biomass Controls
+Safe, discreet and compact disposal options, such as ODY, can empower women and girls, support better health and a cleaner environment.
+ODY is a fully automated, sanitary pad disposal unit engineered to provide dignity and privacy, waste reduction and safe hygiene.
+With a capacity of up to 10 pads at a time irrespective of the moisture content, ODY thermally treats pads, emitting virtually no smoke and producing minimal ash.
+Center for WaSH-AID

 The Reclaimer - The Reclaimer is a liquid processing unit designed to rapidly treat blackwater and greywater to ISO 30500 standards, enabling onsite reuse and water conservation.
-Buffered batch processing allows the system to accept liquid during operation (100-200 L/day).
+Buffered batch processing allows the system to accept liquid during operation (up to 500 L/day).
 Liquid waste from household or community toilets, dewatered sludge, and septic tanks can be treated.
 The Reclaimer unit combines three treatment modalities into a compact, automated system ideal for urban environments.
 No additional water is required for operation.
-External power required ranges between 20 - 1350 W. Center for WaSH-AID, MSR, Cranfield University, Triangle Environmental
+External power required is 6-7 kWh/d with typical family use (~25-30 uses/d).
+Center for WaSH-AID, MSR, Cranfield University, Triangle Environmental

 The Flexcrevator - Pit latrines receive an estimated 0.6 billion kg of feces and 2.1 billion kg of urine from 1.77 billion people around the world every day.
 These latrines fill quickly with rags, plastic bags, bottles, and hair.
 When there's no room in the pit, fecal sludge has to be removed before transport and treatment.
 While mechanized ways to extract fecal sludge such as vacuum trucks exist, these devices are expensive and clog from high volumes of garbage.